ddlhg/Tic-tac-toe/README.md

 # Tic-tac-toe
 ### Description
-- Project consists of creating a website where two users can play the classic game of Tic-Tac-Toe.
+- This project consists of developing a user-friendly website that allows users to play the classic game of Tic Tac Toe.

 ### Languages and Utilities Used
 - HTML
 - CSS